Concept developed by Rick Piercy, a Kindergarten teacher.

 Lewis Center leased the former St. Mary School in Apple Valley to house grades two through four.

-The Corwin Campus houses a large multi-purpose room with a stage used for plays and events.
+The Corwin Campus houses a large multi-purpose room with a stage used for plays and school events.

 Mojave River Campus Features

-34-meter radio telescope located at NASA's Deep Space Network at Goldstone, California, in the Mojave Desert.
-Used with students across the Country, via the Internet, doing actual deep space research.
-Connect via the Internet.
+Mission Control center connected by internet to 34-meter radio telescope located at NASA's Deep Space Network at Goldstone, California, in the Mojave Desert.
+Used with students globally doing actual deep space research.

 Digital video studio and editing facilities.